Trans,trans,trans-(1,5,9-Cyclododecatriene)nickel(0)

-trans,trans,trans-(1,5,9 Cyclododecatriene)nickel(0) a organonickel compound with the formula NiC_{12}H_{18}, better known as t-Ni(cdt).
-It is a 16-electron coordination complex featuring trigonal planar nickel (0) bound to the three alkene groups in the cyclododecatriene ligand.
+trans,trans,trans-(1,5,9-Cyclododecatriene)nickel(0) is the organonickel compound with the formula NiC_{12}H_{18}, better known as t-Ni(cdt).
+It is a 16-electron coordination complex featuring trigonal planar nickel(0) bound to the three alkene groups in the cyclododecatriene ligand.
 X-ray structural analysis demonstrates that the three olefins adopt a propeller-like arrangement around the nickel atom center, making the structure chiral.
 This extremely air-sensitive deep red solid was the first discovered Ni(0)-olefin complex.

 Preparation and properties

 The complex is prepared by reduction of anhydrous nickel(II) acetylacetonate in ether in the presence of the triolefin: